 You will find yourselves in a vibrant multicultural environment, and you will have the opportunity to meet students from all over the world: around seventy different nations are represented here!
 The college was founded in 1896, and it is one of the four colleges in Cambridge which is oriented towards mature students.
 Its motto- ‘Per Revelationem et Rationem’ (Latin for: Through Revelation and Reason) resonates through the college, and you will encounter students from a broad spectrum of disciplines with whom you will engage in colourful debates and undoubtedly learn from.

-The college is a fun and familiar place to live and we am confident that your time at Eddie’s will be exciting and memorable!
+The college is a fun and familiar place to live and we are confident that your time at Eddie’s will be exciting and memorable!
 In addition, our student’s association committee, the CR, is dedicated to ensuring our college provides a safe and thriving space for all students.

 College has also assembled information for freshers, available here.
 They also have a comprehensive page on advice in academic matters which you might find helpful.